ViciousFish/buzzwords/README.md

 MONGO_URL=<your connection string>
 ```

-Because we're using transactions, your mongo must be a replica set
+Because we're using transactions, your mongo must be a replica set.
+We're using Atlas for this reason.

 ## Running the code in production